johanvx/blog/posts/install_arch_linux_on_a_laptop.md

 ## Epilogue

-Now, Arch Linux is successfully installed on the laptop.
+Now, Arch Linux is installed on the laptop.
 I'll write a new blog post about setting up this machine.